 Surrogates should be given reasonable compensation commensurate with the effort and risk they assume.
 Surrogates should have legal counsel in their native language to ensure they fully understand their legal rights and are able to make informed decisions.
 And surrogates and their families should have access to the excellent health care both during and after the pregnancy to ensure their health and welfare.

-The ethical treatment of surrogate mothers in jurisdictions like Laos is always a goal of Sensible Surrogacy.
+The ethical treatment of surrogate mothers in jurisdictions like Laos is always a goal of SENSIBLE.
 And we take steps to find local representatives that work with women in a responsible way that benefits everyone and protects the rights of both surrogates and Intended Parents.

 About the authors